 You may challenge any BCC participant.
 To initiate a challenge, log in, and then look under "Rider."
 Select your targets name and then hit "Issue Challenge."
 You can include a note with the Challenge if you like.
 If you don't find their name, you can "Invite a friend to join."

 Note, only team captains can challenge another team.
-To challenge, head over to the team profile and click the challenges button at the top.
+To challenge another team, head over to the team's profile under "Standings" and click the challenges button at the top.

 Accepting a Challenge